H-1B1 Chile Visa Tech Lead Jobs

 Confirm your job offer letter specifies specialty occupation language

-The consular officer reviewing your H-1B1 application will look for a clear statement that the role requires at least a bachelor's degree in a specific technical field.
+The consular officer reviewing your H-1B1 visa application will look for a clear statement that the role requires at least a bachelor's degree in a specific technical field.
 Ask your employer to include that language explicitly, not just a job title and salary.

 Use consulate processing to your advantage on timing